buffermet/boson/README.md

 # :warning: Warning
 - This tool creates encrypted archives of at least **double** the original size.
-- This tool is for my own use and might not make much sense to others.
+- This tool is for personal use and might not make much sense to others.